bobmatyas/wp-cloudflare-web-analytics/readme.txt

 == Description ==

 This plugin adds the Cloudflare Web Analytics code to a WordPress site.
+It provides a field for you to enter your token and then loads the Cloudflare JavaScript for you.

+Cloudflare Web Analytics offers privacy-focused analytics.
+From their site:

+> Cloudflare Web Analytics does not use any client-side state, such as cookies or localStorage, to collect usage metrics.
+We also don’t “fingerprint” individuals via their IP address, User Agent string, or any other data for the purpose of displaying analytics.

+Learn more on [their marketing page](https://www.cloudflare.com/web-analytics/) and in [the documentation](https://developers.cloudflare.com/analytics/web-analytics/).

 == Installation ==